-214 - INTRODUCTION TO ALGEBRA Meets 5 Times/Week - 1 Credit - Grades 9, 10, 11 By recommendation process
+214 - INTRODUCTION TO ALGEBRA

+Meets 5 Times/Week - 1 Credit - Grades 9, 10, 11 By recommendation process

 This course would include the following topics: distributive property, combining like terms, solving, graphing, and writing linear equations and inequalities, and an introduction to systems of linear equations and inequalities.
-(Graphing Calculators are required.)

-200 - ALGEBRA I (Traditional) Meets 5 Times/Week - 1 Credit - Grades 10, 11 Prerequisite - Successful completion of Introduction to Algebra
+200 - ALGEBRA I (Traditional)

+Prerequisite - Successful completion of Introduction to Algebra

 This course will include the following: the review of topics covered in Introduction to Algebra, systems of linear equations, and inequalities, exponents, quadratic equations, factoring of polynomials, rational expressions, measures if central tendency, probability and radicals which include connections to geometry.
 Students will be required to take the state mandated Algebra Keystone exam near the completion of the course.
 (Graphing Calculators are required.)